Summary of post: Discover the best stops on the Te Anau to Milford Sound drive, one of New Zealand’s most beautiful road trips!

 Instead, drive from Queenstown to Te Anau, and base yourself in Te Anau for a couple of nights.
 Do a day trip from Te Anau to Milford Sound, rather than Queenstown to Milford Sound.
 It’s going to be so much more enjoyable that way.

-Alternatively, if you’d like to visit Milford Sound as a day trip from Queenstown, we’d recommend booking a tour.
+Alternatively, if you’d like to visit Milford Sound as a day trip from Queenstown (which is a great option if you’re visiting Queenstown without a car!), we’d recommend booking a tour.
 Choose from a scenic flight-cruise-flight combo from Queenstown to Milford Sound (best option), or a couch (bus) tour from Queenstown (so you can rest up on the bus on the drive back!).

 Now that we’ve hopefully covered everything you’ll want to know about driving to Milford Sound, let’s get onto the fun stuff.
 Here are the best stops along the drive from Te Anau to Milford Sound!